0xfuturistic/emily/README.md

 }
 ```

-### Token Bound Accounts (ERC6551)
+### **Token Bound Accounts (ERC6551)**
-The same commitment-enforcing logic has been applied to token-bound accounts, which is carried out by a slight modification in the executeCall function.
-Notice the modifier.
+Emily's commitment-enforcing logic can be applied to token-bound accounts.
+The modification in the `executeCall` function ensures that any executed call by the account meets its commitments.
 ```solidity
 /// @dev executes a low-level call against an account if the caller is authorized to make calls function executeCall(address to, uint256 value, bytes calldata data)